aldiyar21/GetVoted/README.md

 ![Screenshot](Screenshot_4.png)
 This is the final result page, here the user can see the results of the final votes
 ![Screenshot](Screenshot_5.png)
+On this page the user can vote, if he has already voted before, he cannot vote again
 ![Screenshot](Screenshot_7.png)
 On this page we can see a 404 error.
 If the user goes to a non-existent page, it means that the requested information does not exist on the site.
 The page may have been deleted, moved, or the URL may have been entered incorrectly.